devnied/EMV-NFC-Paycard-Enrollment/README.md

     protected void onNewIntent(Intent intent) {
         super.onNewIntent(intent);
         if (mNfcAdapter != null && mNfcAdapter.isEnabled()) {
+            //this - interface for callbacks
+            //intent = intent :)
-            mCardNfcAsyncTask = new CardNfcAsyncTask.Builder(this, intent, mIntentFromCreate)
+            //mIntentFromCreate - boolean flag, for understanding if onNewIntent() was called from onCreate or not mCardNfcAsyncTask = new CardNfcAsyncTask.Builder(this, intent, mIntentFromCreate)
                     .build();
         }